 The bud of the lotus flower is warm pinkish combines light purple, one of the beautiful views in early summer.
 Lotus is also the Lucky Flower of July in Traditional Chinese Calendar.

 Gladiolus Fabric — Shi Yang Jin （十样锦）

-A female poet of the Tang Dynasty dyed her letter paper into light pink, the same color as the Gladiolus Fabric, an exquisite and beautiful embroidery in China.
+A female poet of the Tang Dynasty dyed her letter paper into light pink, the same color as the Gladiolus Fabric, exquisite and beautiful embroidery in China.